Rossarden: History

 In 2008 an irregularity in the deed paperwork belonging to the residents of Rossarden was discovered.
 It was discovered that each resident actually owned the house next door to their own.
 The irregularity has since been corrected by the State Government.

 By 1933 the town was said to be growing steadily with a town hall, a post office, and 17 dwellings built in a matter of months, while a community ball was reported to have been arranged in order to raise funds for a tennis and badminton court.
 The post office opened on 20 November 1933.

 Nearby locations include Storeys Creek, where there was a wolfram mine, Fingal and Avoca.
 The town's decline was captured in the Weddings Parties Anything song "Rossarden".

 A book was written about the town in 2004 focusing on the stories of former residents.
+A second edition was published in 2022.
 There are also various books written about the mineralogy in the area.

 In recent times there has been a campaign to draw tourists to the area.

 In 2016 plans for a new base station that would better serve mobile telephone coverage in the Rossarden area were revealed.